 We can pursue claims where the person suffering from an asbestos-related disease has died and for those exposed to asbestos indirectly, for example by living close to a factory where asbestos was produced or used, or by washing asbestos contaminated overalls.

-Our specialist team has an excellent track record in securing compensation for people who have worked in all types of industries.
+Our Sheffield Solicitors have an excellent track record in securing compensation for people who have worked in all types of industries.

 Contact us now for a free initial consultation in which we can assess your case.